SSA111/SSASideMenu/README.md

 #Usage

-Please use the "Swift1.2" Branch if your are using Swift 1.2.
+Please use the "Swift1.2" branch if you are using Swift 1.2.

 ```swift
   func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {